 After the reports have all been sent in, the 'Panel of Professionals' will decide if your child's needs are severe, complex and lifelong.
-If this is the case they will write an Education Health Care Plan (EHCP).
+If this is the case they will write a Statement of Special Educational Needs or an Education Health Care Plan (EHCP).
 If this is not the case, they will ask the school to continue with the current level of support and also set up a meeting in school to ensure a plan is in place to ensure your child makes as much progress as possible.

-The EHC Plan will outline the number of hours of individual/small group support your child will receive from the LA and how the support should be used and what strategies must be put in place.
+The Statement or EHC Plan will outline the number of hours of individual/small group support your child will receive from the LA and how the support should be used and what strategies must be put in place.
 It will also have long and short term goals for your child.